-Although the law requires arrest warrants, police arrested many persons without warrants.
+Although the law requires arrest warrants, police did not always follow this protocol.
 The law also provides that detainees be charged before a magistrate within 48 hours, renewable once if authorized by a judge, but many detainees were held for longer periods.
 Authorities held most prisoners in the three main prisons indefinitely and without trial.
-In cases involving national security, the law allows the length of time to be doubled to 96 hours, renewable once.
+In cases involving national security, the law allows the length of detention to be increased to 96 hours, renewable once.

-The law precludes the arrest of persons in their homes between 9 p.m. and 6 a.m., but night arrests between those hours occurred.
+The law precludes the arrest of persons in their homes between 9 p.m. and 6 a.m., but night arrests between those times occurred.
 After being charged, the accused may be held until the conclusion of the case, including a period of appeal.
 Authorities must inform detainees of charges against them within 48 hours.
 Authorities routinely ignored the legal provision entitling defendants to an attorney and did not provide indigent defendants with an attorney at state expense.

 Although the law prohibits incommunicado detention, it occurred.
-Release on bail was at the discretion of the magistrate who had jurisdiction.
-The law allows detainees prompt access to family members, but such access was sometimes denied or allowed only if an official was present, or if the family member paid a bribe.
-The Superior Council of Judges continued to investigate and discipline judges.
-In 2016 the council investigated 20 cases; it sanctioned and terminated magistrates for corruption or unprofessional conduct.
+Release on bail is at the discretion of the magistrate under whose jurisdiction the case falls.
+The law allows detainees prompt access to family members, but access was sometimes denied or restricted until families paid the guards a bribe (see section 1.c.).

 Arbitrary Arrest: Many arrests took place without warrants and in violation of other due process protections provided in the law.
 Police arbitrarily arrested and detained opposition members.
-Authorities also arrested family members for offenses allegedly committed by their relatives (see sections 1.e. and 1.f.).
+Authorities also arrested family members for offenses allegedly committed by their relatives.